MicrosoftDocs/sql-docs/docs/ado/guide/data/calling-a-stored-procedure-as-a-method-on-a-connection-object.md

 ---
-$title: "Calling a Stored Procedure as a Method on a Connection object | Microsoft Docs" ms.prod: "sql-non-specified" ms.custom: "" ms.date: "01/19/2017"
+title: "Calling a Stored Procedure as a Method on a Connection object | Microsoft Docs" ms.prod: "sql-non-specified" ms.custom: "" ms.date: "01/19/2017"